graysky2/kernel_compiler_patch/README.md

 ## Conclusion
 Consistently across all three test machines, the kernels built with the optimized processor family options introduced by the patch hosted in this repo ran the compile test faster than the kernel compiled with the default processor family option by a small (<1% difference) but statistically significant amount as measured by this make compilation.

 What does this mean for real-world usage?
 Maybe nothing.
-The intent was to see if something easily automated could show some value in applying the tunings.
-People have historically gravitated to compilation task-based benchmarks so that coupled with ease-of-use point is why I settled on it.
+The intent was to see if something easily automatable could show some value in applying these micro-arch tunings.
+People have historically gravitated to compilation-based benchmarks so that coupled with ease-of-use point is why I settled on it.
 If someone has a good kernel-centric benchmark, I am interested to see a controlled comparison.
-Maybe something relating to system calls, or context switching, or scheduler latency.

 ## Discussion
 1. All the assumptions for ANOVA are met: